francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 When Auto Mode is active, the controller will continuously move from one scene to the next without requiring manual input.

-## Speed and Fade Time During Automatic Playback
+## Speed and Fade Time

+The Speed and Fade Time controls affect both:

+* Automatic Scene Playback
+* Chase Playback

-Two controls determine how the transitions occur:
+Understanding these controls is essential because they determine how quickly and how smoothly the controller transitions between lighting states.

-* **Speed**
-* **Fade Time**

 ### Speed

-The **Speed** control determines how quickly the controller advances from one scene to the next.
+The **Speed** control determines how quickly the controller advances from one scene or chase step to the next.

 Examples:

 Low Speed:

-* Long delay between scene changes.
+* Long delay between transitions.

 High Speed:

-* Rapid scene changes.
+* Rapid transitions.

 ### Fade Time

-The **Fade Time** control determines how smoothly the controller transitions between scenes.
+The **Fade Time** control determines how smoothly the controller transitions between scenes or chase steps.

 Low Fade Time: